jessfraz/blog/content/post/the-life-of-a-data-byte.md

 Now that we have traveled through time a bit (ha!), let’s take a look at the state of the art for storage class memory (SCM) today.
-SCM, like NVM, is persistent, but SCM goes further by also providing performance better than or comparable to primary memory as well as byte addressability.
+SCM, like NVM, is persistent, but SCM goes further by also providing performance better than or comparable to primary memory as well as byte addressability[^41].
 SCM aims to address some of the problems faced by caches today such as the low density of static random access memory (SRAM).
-With dynamic random access memory (DRAM), we can get better density, but this comes at a cost of slower access times.
+With dynamic random access memory (DRAM)[^42], we can get better density, but this comes at a cost of slower access times.
 DRAM also suffers from requiring constant power to refresh memory.
 Let’s break this down a bit.
 Power is required since the electric charge on the capacitors leaks off little by little, meaning without intervention, the data on the chip would soon be lost.
 To prevent this leakage, DRAM